LongerR/Sublime-DV-Snippets/README.md

 You can find it by type **Ctrl+ Shift+ P > Browse Packages** in your Sublime Text.

 ## JavaScript

+Type the snippet shortcode and then press Tab to complete the snippet.

 #### cl => console.log